 Putting it All Together

 So which one should you pick?
 WordPress or Joomla.
 Most probably, the answer to this question depends on your personal scenario.

-Although most of the people prefer WordPress.
+Although most of the people prefer WP.
 The ease of use, the variety of designs and convenient customization are the reasons people go for it.

 Nothing can beat WordPress, when it comes to blogging.
-WordPress is a blessing for free blog sites.
+WP is a blessing for free blog sites.

 Many developers like Joomla more.
 It is because Joomla developers are lesser in number and they can earn better by taking advantage of the situation.
 Moreover, Joomla lets you customize a lot without any extension at all.